Tree Fertilization

 Difficult Growing Conditions for Urban Trees

 Deep root tree and shrub fertilization is one service that most homeowners neglect in their lawn maintenance programs.
 In a forest trees grow in their natural habitat and every autumn their leaves naturally replenish the soil.
-In the city trees are often planted in foreign location where soil, sun, moisture, and climactic conditions are not favorable.
-Many trees are also over watered or improperly watered, which causes soil compaction and starves the tree roots of air.
+In the city, trees are often planted in foreign locations where soil, sun, moisture, and climactic conditions are not favorable.
+Many trees are also overwatered or improperly watered, which causes soil compaction and starves the tree roots of air.
 It is very important to water the lawn according to the 1-2-3-2-1 lawn watering technique.
 This technique is based on science and logic and is the ideal way to water both grass and trees.

 Urban Soils and Trees

 Trees also struggle in cities because of dead soils, compounded growing space for roots, air pollution, and compacted soil.
-Due to these stressful conditions the average lifespan of an urban tree that is not properly cared for is only 10-15 years.
-In Colorado many trees such as ashes, oaks, birches and maples are foreign to the region, but are popular urban selections because they provide beautiful fall color.
+Due to these stressful conditions, the average lifespan of an urban tree that is not properly cared for is only 10-15 years.
+In Colorado, many trees such as ashes, oaks, birches, and maples are foreign to the region but are popular urban selections because they provide beautiful fall colors.
 These fall color trees, however, become stressed very quickly if not properly fertilized at least once per year.

 Organo-Lawn has formulated the ideal tree fertilizer for trees.
 It is designed to not only feed the tree but it will also stimulate beneficial microbial activity in the soil.
 Before you schedule a tree fertilization with a different company, make sure to talk to one of our tree care experts at Organo-Lawn.
 Call our Boulder area office at (303) 499-2000 or Fort Collins office at (970) 225-9425.